Mirantis/virtlet/README.md

 ./demo.sh
 ```

+The demo will start a test cluster, deploy Virtlet on it and then boot a [CirrOS](https://launchpad.net/cirros) VM there.
+You may access sample nginx server via `curl http://nginx.default.svc.cluster.local` from inside the VM.
+To detach from VM console, press `Ctrl-]`.
+After you detach from the VM you can remove the test cluster with `./dind-cluster-v1.5.sh clean`.

+The demo is based on [kubeadm-dind-cluster](https://github.com/Mirantis/kubeadm-dind-cluster) project. **Docker btrfs storage driver is currently unsupported.** Please refer to `kubeadm-dind-cluster` documentation for more info.

 ## Need any help with Virtlet?

 If you will encounter any issue when using Virtlet please look into our [issue tracker](http://github.com/Mirantis/virtlet/issues) on github.
 If your case is not mentioned there - please fill new issue for it.